- Who was Alfred Weber?

 The region between three intercepting isodapanes is Agglomeration, referring to the clustering of industrial plants to achieve LCL through:

 - established pool of skilled labor and expertise

 *It uses the same ratio as the labour coefficient.

 Limitations of the theory

-- Rigid assumption of isotropic surface.
+- Rigid assumption of the isotropic surface.
 It was realized that prices factors of production and market prices were not fixed

-- Weight loss assumptions are narrow for value-added, other qualities of raw materials also have impact on industrial location
+- Weight loss assumptions are narrow for value-added, other qualities of raw materials also have an impact on industrial location

 - Immobile labour